RSginer/WebFundamentals/src/content/en/tools/lighthouse/index.md

 ![Lighthouse icon in Chrome's Menu](images/icon-in-menu.png)

-After clicking on the icon, you should see a menu.
+After clicking the icon, you should see a menu.

 ![Lighthouse menu](images/menu.png)